allisonbertrandsa/pa-dicom-wg34-supp229/README.md

   - ExcitationWavelength was added as a required tag in PAExcitationCharacteristicsSequence

+Note that although some of the attributes in Supplement 229 have been modified during the transition from LB (Letter Ballot) to the current draft FT (Final Text), the examples and test scripts provided here are still all Letter Ballot level (unless otherwise noted).

 Examples for Photoacoustic (PA) DICOM Supplement 229
 ----------------------------------------------------------
 Directories named "XYZ-PA" have been converted to full PA modality images.